-The main EIC instrument of interest for a startup in its pre-seed stage is the EIC Pathfinder call which, as happens with the other EIC calls, is structured into two modalities: the Open and the Challenges one (European Commission, 2022a).
-The EIC Pathfinder Open modality is aimed at "consortia of at least three different independent legal entities" (such as startups, universities and other research organizations and industry) established in at least three different eligible countries11.
-Support to selected proposals will then be channeled through grants of up to €3 million, being the expected result a proof of principle / validation of the scientific basis of a breakthrough technology (TRL12 1 - 4).
-In 2022, this call's deadline was May 3rd, and has a total indicative budget of €183 million.
+The Pathfinder Open call is aimed at "consortia of at least three different independent legal entities" (such as startups, universities and other research organizations and industry) established in at least three different eligible countries.
+Support to selected proposals will then be channeled through grants of up to $\in$ 3 million (more if duly justified), being the expected result a proof of principle / validation of the scientific basis of a breakthrough technology (TRL 1 - 4).
+In 2023, this call's deadline is March 7th, and has a total indicative budget of $\in$ 179.5 million.